Krirati/Krirati/README.md

 - 👋 Hi, I’m @Krirati
-- 👀 I’m interested in DevOps, Android develop
+- 👀 I’m interested in Android development
-- 🌱 I’m currently learning golang and kotlin
+- 🌱 I’m currently role is Android developer that developing a mobile banking application
-- 📫 How to reach me ...
+- 📫 How to reach me www.linkedin.com/in/krirati-kanit

 <!---
 Krirati/Krirati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.